 However, they have an acute sense of hearing.
 Their ears can virtually pick up any sound, even if it’s as low as leaves rustling or chickens gently cooing in their coops.
 They trace the source of the sounds, and if it leads them to a chicken coop, so be it.
 But they hunt alone, using sounds to communicate with others if need be.

 Foxes can do many things to get to your chickens.
-If they can’t eat through the fencing, they can burrow holes near the coop.
-They’re excellent at burrowing since they live in holes in the ground too.
+They can burrow holes near the coop if they can’t eat through the fencing.
+They’re excellent at burrowing since they live in holes in the ground.

-Once they get to your chickens, they can kill as many as possible in what is called a “killing frenzy.”
+Once they reach your chickens, they can kill as many as possible in a “killing frenzy.”
 They do this by biting off your chickens’ heads and burying the bodies if there’s soil around to store for the future.

 Usually, foxes are territorial animals.
 It’s uncommon to find a territory occupied by different fox families.
-To know if a fox is in your territory, check for holes near trees.
+Check for holes near trees to know if a fox is in your region.
 Foxes burrow into the ground to make their houses and mark the entrance with their scent.
 A dog can easily pick up this scent.

-Also, their excreta, called scat, in an environment shows they’re present.
+Also, their excreta, called scat, shows they’re present in an environment.
 The scat is usually black, long, and smelly, with traces of whatever the fox has been eating.
 Once you know a fox is in your territory, strengthen the security of your coop.

 Protecting your chickens, don’t stop at installing hardwire mesh alone.
 Foxes are excellent borrowers and can dig holes through into your chickens’ coop.
 They’ll keep at it even if it means they’ve to keep coming back.